MystenLabs/sui/doc/src/explore/tutorials.md

 To publish the game, we run the publish command and specify the path to the source code of the game package:

 ```
-$ wallet --no-shell publish --path ./sui/sui_programmability/examples/games --gas $ADMIN_GAS --gas-budget 30000
+$ wallet --no-shell publish --path ./sui/sui_programmability/examples/games --sui $ADMIN_SUI --sui-budget 30000
 ----- Certificate ----
 Signed Authorities : ...
 Transaction Kind : Publish
-Gas Budget : 30000
+Sui Budget : 30000
 ----- Publish Results ----
 The newly published package object: (A613A7FF8CB03E0DFC0D157E232BBA50C5F19D17, SequenceNumber(1), o#fb70b9d1ac25250a00e35031289f89cd9c9d739f8663e1cc8ed739095a104e68)
 List of objects created by running module initializers: []
-Updated Gas : Coin { id: 38B89FE9F4A4823F1406938E87A8767CBD7F0B93, value: 92939 }
+Updated Sui : Coin { id: 38B89FE9F4A4823F1406938E87A8767CBD7F0B93, value: 92939 }
 ```
 As we can see, the package was successfully published.
-Some gas was charged: the initial gas value was 10000, now it's 92939 (note: the current gas charging mechanism is rather arbitrary, we will come up with a gas mechanism shortly).
+Some Sui was charged: the initial Sui value was 10000, now it's 92939 (note: the current Sui charging mechanism is rather arbitrary, we will come up with a Sui mechanism shortly).
 The newly published package has the ID `A613A7FF8CB03E0DFC0D157E232BBA50C5F19D17`.
 Note that this ID will also be different in your terminal.
 We add the package to another environment variable:
 ```
 export PACKAGE=A613A7FF8CB03E0DFC0D157E232BBA50C5F19D17